Our Values, Vision and Ethos

 - Providing opportunity for the academically gifted

-- Maximising educational outcomes for all visually impaired children
+- Maximising educational outcomes for all vision impaired children

 - Fitting each student with skills for life that result in them being independent, self-confident and able to lead productive and fulfilled lives

 The College accepts students with a wide range of vision impairments and some students have additional needs such as a hearing impairment, autism or have limited mobility.
 Places are usually funded by the student’s Local Authority.